dtretyakov/WindowsAzure/README.md

 * [CompareTo](http://msdn.microsoft.com/en-us/library/fkw3h78a.aspx)
 * [CompareOrdinal](http://msdn.microsoft.com/en-us/library/af26w0wa.aspx)

+Also you can use [**Contains** method](http://msdn.microsoft.com/en-us/library/ms132407.aspx).
+In this case query statement for each collection's item will be joined by using OData _or_ operator.

-**NOTE**: For creating a custom queries you should take a look at next article [Mixing LINQ Providers and LINQ to Objects](http://msdn.microsoft.com/en-us/vstudio/ff963710.aspx).
+**NOTE**: For creating a custom queries you should take a look at next article: [Mixing LINQ Providers and LINQ to Objects](http://msdn.microsoft.com/en-us/vstudio/ff963710.aspx).

 ###Asynchronous LINQ Queries